wluoo/weather_sales_analysis/README.md

 ### Daily Updates of Weather Data

-The [update_weather.py](scripts/update_weather.py) script is responsible for fetching current-day weather data and inserting the retrieved data into the appropriate BigQuery weather table
+The [update_weather.py](scripts/update_weather.py) script is responsible for fetching current-day weather data at current timestamp and inserting the retrieved data into the appropriate BigQuery weather table

 For security purposes, API key is protected and not exposed within the code, it is stored in [Google Secret Manager](https://console.cloud.google.com/security/secret-manager/secret/openweather-api-key/versions?authuser=1&hl=en&inv=1&invt=AbxsJw&project=deft-approach-459711-g2) and provides audit logs to track when and whom accessed the secret